 - Organic matter shrinks in volume as it decomposes

-- Vegetables and plants depletes the soils reserves of nutrients
+- Vegetables and plants deplete the soil’s reserves of nutrients

 - Nutrients are over time depleted by rain

 Adding organic soil amendments will over time improve soil quality.
-It is, however, a process and for several different reasons organic matter needs to be added more than once for a soil to remain healthy and fertile.
-Next we will look at how to improve different types of problem soil.
+It is, however, a process and for several different reasons, the organic matter needs to be added more than once for soil to remain healthy and fertile.
+Next, we will look at how to improve different types of problem soil.

 How to improve problem soils

-There are several different types of problem or poor soil that gardeners may face.
-And each type of problem poor soil has its own needs and wants.
+There are several different types of problems or poor soil that gardeners may face.
+And each type of problem with poor soil has its own needs and wants.

 How to improve sandy soil

 Sandy soil is typically found in areas with high winds, such as coastal areas.
-Here are two easy ways to improve the quality of your sandy soil and turn it into a moist, crumbly and fertile soil.
+Here are two easy ways to improve the quality of your sandy soil and turn it into moist, crumbly, and fertile soil.

 1. Add organic matter to the soil

-You can either add it in bulk, or mix it in with the top layer of soil before planting.
-Adding organic compost, grass clippings or straw will help with water retention and nutrient content of the soil, which will make it easier for plants to take root and grow.
+You can either add it in bulk or mix it in with the top layer of soil before planting.
+Adding organic compost, grass clippings, or straw will help with water retention and the nutrient content of the soil, which will make it easier for plants to take root and grow.